Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 Policy 3.4: Visiting Graduate Student Status

-Visiting Graduate Student status allows certain students to take University of Washington coursework without being admitted to a University of Washington graduate degree program.
+Visiting Graduate Student status permits eligible students to enroll in University of Washington coursework without being admitted to a University of Washington graduate degree or certificate program.
+This status does not provide priority or preference for future admission to any graduate program.

-All applications for Visiting Graduate Student status are processed by the Graduate School’s Graduate Enrollment Management Services (GEMS) office.
-All documentation submitted by the applicant must be in English or official translations into English accompanied by the original foreign language document.
+[NOTE: All applications for Visiting Graduate Student status are administered by the Graduate School’s Graduate Enrollment Management Services (GEMS) office.
+For process details see: Visiting Graduate Students].

 3.4.1 Enrollment for Visiting Graduate Student Status